 You should read this data together with our consolidated financial statements and related notes appearing elsewhere in this prospectus and the information in "Management's Discussion and Analysis of Financial Condition and Results of Operations."
-The consolidated statements of operations data for the years ended December 31, 2022 and 2023, and the consolidated balance sheet data as of December 31, 2023, are derived from the audited consolidated financial statements and related notes of OneStream Software LLC included elsewhere in this prospectus.
+The consolidated statements of operations data for the years ended December 31, 2022 and 2023 are derived from the audited consolidated financial statements and related notes of OneStream Software LLC included elsewhere in this prospectus.
+The consolidated statements of operations data for the three months ended March 31, 2023 and 2024, and the consolidated balance sheet data as of March 31, 2024, are derived from the unaudited interim condensed consolidated financial statements and related notes of OneStream Software LLC included elsewhere in this prospectus.
+We have prepared the unaudited interim condensed consolidated financial statements as of and for the year ended December 31, 2023, and the unaudited interim condensed consolidated financial statements are of and for the year ended December 31, 2023, and the unaudited interim condensed consolidated financial statements necessary for a fair statement of the financial information set forth in those unaudited interim condensed consolidated financial statements.
 Our historical results are not necessarily indicative of our future results.
 The summary consolidated financial data in this section are not intended to replace, and are qualified in their entirety by, the consolidated financial statements and related notes of OneStream Software LLC included elsewhere in this prospectus.